 On the second floor of the College of Communication and Information is nestled a lab where human psychology and computers meet: the User eXperience Lab (UXL).
-The UXL was initially founded more than 15 years ago as a joint project with ORNL, but it has evolved over the years into a resource for faculty and students, as well as a pay-for-service facility for other university units, government, or private organizations.
+The UXL opened in 2009 as a joint project with ORNL, but it has evolved over the years into a UT core facility serving as a resource for CCI faculty and students, as well as a pay-for-service facility for other university units, government, or private organizations.

 The lab is managed by Rachel Volentine, who started in the position almost a decade ago shortly after she graduated with her master’s degree from the School of Information Science.
 At its most basic level, Volentine said the lab is a place to “study how people interact with technology and see how you can improve those interactions.
 You’re watching what people are actually doing versus what they say they’re doing.”

 The lab is equipped to employ various methods to test user experience (UX), including eye tracking devices that follow where users are looking on a screen.
 UX testing is not limited to technology-based applications.
 The lab also does UX evaluations on physical objects and spaces, for example: wayfinding.
 Wayfinding examines how a user would orient themselves in a building to get to where they’d like to go, which isn’t that much different than what UX testing looks like when applied to a software program or website, Volentine explained.

 “Usability testing is looking at not only how a user completes a task,” she said.
 “Is the process smooth from Point A to Point B, or are there problems?
 But UX also examines the feelings involved – is the user satisfied or frustrated?”